PseudoDevs/IamGhost/bmd7.md

-Last updated: 2024-04-06 09:33:35
+Last updated: 2024-04-06 09:34:09
-Random Quote: Geniuses are always branded as crazy. - Pablo Escobar
+Random Quote: Ted: "Oh hey, where are you guys?"Barney: "We're in a fundraiser, helping young women raise money for community college."Ted: "Stripclub... nice!" - Barney Stinson